Ellis-Kalaidjian/E-Commerce-Analytics/README.md

 # E-Commerce Analytics
 ## Project Background
 This repository contains a segment of data analytics work I executed for a small fishing tackle and apparel brand as part of my freelancing data analyst work.
 The brand is followed by 112K on its social media outlets and has seen average annual sales of approximately $350K since 2020, largely through e-commerce and, to a lesser extent, periodic, in-person “pop-up” events around the United States.
-The scope of work took place over July 2025 and included two core deliverables: the construction of an API pipeline for the brand’s customer and orders data and sales trends analyses.
+The scope of work took place over July 2025 and included several core deliverables: the construction of an API pipeline for the brand’s customer and orders data; sales trends analyses; and an attribution analysis of the brand’s e-commerce channels.
 Note that sensitive information, such as customer data, and any information revealing the identity of the company has been removed where necessary.

 ## Data Compilation: Building API Pipeline, Data Cleaning, and Feature Engineering
 The first task of this work was to connect to the client’s Shopify store to automatically download and organize order data.
 Using R, secure access to the store’s API was set up, then customer records, their associated activity history, and all store orders were retrieved.
 The R script was designed to handle large datasets by pulling data in batches and continuing until all available records are collected.
 After gathering the data, a simplified version of the order dataset was exported as a CSV file for further analysis and reporting.